Cephalocode22/Canadian-Mine-Mapper/README.md

 Technologies Used

-geopandas for spatial data handling matplotlib for plotting contextily for basemaps requests for CKAN API interaction pyproj for coordinate transformations pandas, numpy for tabular data handling
+geopandas for spatial data handling, matplotlib for plotting, contextily for basemaps, requests for CKAN API interaction, pyproj for coordinate transformations, pandas, numpy for tabular data handling

 Output Example

 The resulting SVG map shows Canadian facilities across all provinces, with visual grouping by facility function and extracted metals.
 The visualization is suitable for:

-Research publications
+Research publications,
-Cleantech dashboards
+Cleantech dashboards,
-Educational materials
+Educational materials,
 Policy analysis in resource management

 License

 This project is released under the MIT License.
 See the LICENSE